 Carey Mulligan has confessed that she didn’t love her work in Baz Luhrmann’s romance spectacle The Great Gatsby.
 She further adds that the scale of the project intimidated her.
 Mulligan actually beat out every A-list actress in Hollywood (Scarlett Johansson, Natalie Portman, etc) to play Daisy Buchanan.
 She does succeed in looking radiant and charming enough.
 Yet when it comes to romance, Di Caprio and Mulligan don’t share a delectable chemistry.
 In fact, their emotionally adrift scenes together are easily forgettable.

-Carey Mulligan’s Maud in women’s rights drama Suffragete marks yet another eloquent and affecting performance from the actress.
+Carey Mulligan’s Maud in women’s rights drama Suffragete marks yet another eloquent, affecting performance.
 Directed by Sarah Gavron, this film pays tribute to the courageous women who made sure that their voices are heard in early 20th century Britain.
-Mulligan’s Maud Watts is a lowly laundry worker in London, whose noble presence lends emotional credence to the proceedings.
-Maud’s ascension from the fringes to the front-line of women’s movement is admirably construed with lesser melodrama.
+Maud Watts is a lowly laundry worker in London, whose noble presence lends emotional credence to the proceedings.
+Her ascension from the fringes to the front-line of women’s movement is admirably construed with minimal melodrama.
 Furthermore, Mulligan’s spirited and restrained performance brings individuality to her character, seldom turning Maud into a mere symbol.

 Mark Romanek’s adaptation of Kazuo Ishiguro’s remarkable novel sees Carey Mulligan re-uniting with her friend and Pride & Prejudice co-star Keira Knightley.
 At first look, Never Let Me Go seems to be a period drama, set in a boarding school.
 But there’s a horrific, dystopian idea attached to the narrative.
 The boarding-school students are human clones, who are raised to fulfill the sole purpose of providing organs for transplants.
 Mulligan plays Kathy, who has a crush on Tommy (Garfield) and she’s friends with Ruth (Knightley).
 It’s a tale of doomed romance set in an otherworldly, slightly surrealistic world.
 Mulligan with her compassionate looks was the perfect fit to play Kathy.
 Her skillfully modulated performance allows us to fully comprehend the horror of the situation.